voy-ager/Puppeteer-Dungeon/README.md

 | R | Manually trigger the end-of-session recap |
 | Esc | Pause |

-## Security

-No secrets are committed to this repository.
-The only credential in use (an IBM Cloud API key for watsonx.ai) lives in a local, git-ignored `.env` file. `.env.example` documents the required variable names with no real values.
-The client never calls watsonx.ai directly — all Granite requests are proxied through the backend, so no API key is ever exposed to the browser.

 ## Status

 All planned systems are complete and tested: dungeon, telemetry, Director escalation (comfort- and noise-based), narrative generation, capture/escape endings, NPC key and locked door, hiding, distraction, procedural audio, and the skeletal Mixamo enemy with corrected animation.